-Dog digestive system
+The dog's digestive system

-The anus constitutes the final part of the digestive system that begins in the mouth, continues into the oesophagus and continues into the stomach, the small and then the large intestine until it reaches the rectum, of which the anus is the termination.
+The anus constitutes the final part of the digestive system that begins in the mouth, continues into the oesophagus and continues into the stomach, the small intestine, and then the large intestine until it reaches the rectum, of which the anus is the termination.
 Bleeding anywhere in the system, but also in the nasal cavities or lungs, will be expelled through the anus.

 The dog's digestive system includes the teeth, oesophagus, stomach, small intestine, large intestine and rectum.
 The pancreas and liver also contribute to the digestive process, but are not considered parts of the digestive system, as food does not come into contact with these organs.

-As we have said, there are so many points from which blood loss can originate that one must pay attention to specific details to understand the diagnosis.
-One must distinguish between haematochezia and Melena.
-In the first case, the blood will be bright red, as the blood is fresh and can appear either with normal stools or diarrhoea.
 This bleeding in the dog’s stools usually comes from the colon, rectum or anus, so it is local.
-On the other hand, Melena is a type of haemorrhage with dark, thickened, digested blood, which will give colour to the stools, which can also be black.
+On the other hand, Melena is a type of haemorrhage with dark, thick, digested blood that can colour the stools, which may also be black.
 To know where the bleeding is coming from, it is also important to note whether the faeces are mixed with blood or whether the blood covers them.
 We will focus on the latter because the blood comes from the rectum.

 We will look at the most common causes in the following paragraphs.